wmerfalen/tdm/src/doc/storyline/01-defiler.md

 different.
 All meat shipments are the size of human adults.

 # Quest 1: Infiltration of Allied Foods' butcher area
-We need you to enter the Allied Foods marketplace and find anything that may point toward illegal activity.
+We need you to enter the Allied Foods marketplace and find the butcher section and search through the freezer section.
+Remember: our intelligence reports say that an the Allied Foods marketplace is a front for human trafficking.. particularly organ harvesting.
+We need you to pick up a biometric scanner from Doctor Magnus Ortem at the TRITON Laboratory.
+You will use this biometric scanner to test various samples in the Allied Foods hidden freezer section in the south end of the store. that may point toward illegal activity.
 I've got clearance from very high up on this one, and the district attorney is just itching to find a reason to blow the cover on this operation.